DomSas/SteganoGraphy/README.md

 # `Steganography`

 This program encrypts message to PNG image and decrypts it back.
+It uses JAVAFX with JDK 1.8.

 **How it works – encoding:**